Natural Therapies for OCD: Functional Support for Obsessive Thinking & Compulsions

 Nutritional & Integrative Support

-OCD symptoms often improve with targeted, nutrient-based therapy.
-Some of the most studied options include:
+Some of the most studied nutrient-based supports include:

 - Glycine: calms excitatory brain activity

-- Magnesium: reduces muscle tension and mental restlessness
+- Magnesium: reduces tension and mental restlessness

 - Omega-3s & Curcumin: reduce neuroinflammation